 Lucie Koldova Is in Das Haus

-The Czech designer, lauded for her work as Brokis’ artistic director, has been selected as the guest designer for the 2018 edition of imm Cologne’s Das Haus installation
+The Czech designer, lauded for her work as Brokis’ artistic director, is the guest designer for the 2018 edition of imm Cologne’s Das Haus.

 For the 2018 edition of Das Haus – Interiors on Stage at imm Cologne, guest designer Lucie Koldova is dividing the space into a room for relaxation, another for inspiration, another for dressing and a final one for the spirit.